pytransitions/transitions/README.md

 >>> 'waiting' # be aware that 'counting_done' will be removed from the state machine
 ```

+As mentioned above, using `remap` will **copy** events and transitions since they could not be valid in the original state machine.
 If a reused state machine does not have a final state, you can of course add the transitions manually.
 If 'counter' had no 'done' state, we could just add `['done', 'counter_3', 'waiting']` to achieve the same behaviour.

-Note that the `HierarchicalMachine` will not integrate the machine instance itself but the states and transitions by creating copies of them.
-This way you are able to continue using your previously created instance without interfering with the embedded version.

 #### <a name="threading"></a> Threadsafe(-ish) State Machine

 In cases where event dispatching is done in threads, one can use either `LockedMachine` or `LockedHierarchicalMachine` where **function access** (!sic) is secured with reentrant locks.
 This does not save you from corrupting your machine by tinkering with member variables of your model or state machine.

 ```python
 from transitions.extensions import LockedMachine as Machine